 Here’s what we are working through with our clients at the tail end of the year to make sure that come January 1st, well 2nd, okay – 3rd, they are ready to crack on with the business of business, complete with a marketing plan that is fresh out of the box and ready to go.

-There are 20 marketing questions that we think you should be asking yourself to unlock total clarity on what to include in your marketing plan for 2019.
+There are 20 marketing questions that we think you should be asking yourself to unlock total clarity on what to include in your marketing plan for next year.
 They really aren’t complicated, but answering them DEFINITIVELY, once and for all is a game changer for most small businesses.
 Write them down (critical: plus the answers) and you’ll have a simple mini-marketing plan.

 Ready?
 Then I’ll begin: